runabol/spring-security-passwordless/README.md

 And just to make things even harder for us humans, more and more companies are now enforcing two factor authentication (you know, the little phone pincode thing) to make it even more complicated to login to our accounts.

-Even despite advances in biometric authentication (fingerprint, face recognition etc.), passwords still remain the most ubiqutous form of authentication.
+Despite advances in biometric authentication (fingerprint, face recognition etc.), passwords still remain the most ubiqutous form of authentication.

 So what can we do to help our fellow users to access our application in an easier manner but without compromising security?